AurelianSpodarec/frontend-guidelines/README.md

 **Atomic Design** is a methodology popularized by **Brad Frost**, who’s done incredible work in the design system space.
 His framework gave a clear language and structure to something many teams were already doing — breaking interfaces down into small, reusable parts and building them back up into complete experiences.

-That said, this idea isn’t exclusive to Atomic Design.
+> Note: This idea isn’t exclusive to Atomic Design.
 Many teams have independently arrived at similar approaches under different names.
 The power isn’t in the label — it’s in the mindset of **thinking modularly** and **designing systematically**.
 So whether you call it Atomic Design or something else, the principle remains the same.

 Think of it in terms of **architecture**: